LisbonLisboaPortugal.com

 The best independent guide to Lisbon

-The Praia de Carcavelos is one of the most popular beaches in the Lisbon region
+The Praia de Carcavelos is the most popular beach in the Lisbon region and one of my favourites

 The best beaches near Lisbon